The NUFFT Operator#

 The multidimensional cases are derived by using vectorized location e.g \(\boldsymbol{p}_n\) and \(\boldsymbol{\nu_k}\) as for the classical DFT.

-There exists 3 types of NUDFT:
+There exist 3 types of NUDFT:

-• Type 1: \(p_n = n/N\) and \(\nu_k\) are non uniformly spaced
+• Type 1: \(p_n = n/N\) and \(\nu_k\) are non-uniformly spaced

 • Type 2: \(p_n\) are non uniformly spaced and \(\nu_k = k/M\)